-If you end up having an early Fastpass or a breakfast reservation, make sure to give yourself plenty of time to travel!
-Some times buses are delayed.
+If you end up having an early Boarding Pass or a breakfast reservation, make sure to give yourself plenty of time to travel!
+Sometimes buses are delayed.
 Sometimes the security check is really backed up.
 And like I said before, WDW is huge!
 So even if everything is running smoothly, it can still take some time.

 Follow us on Facebook!

 First Time at Disney World: With these tips, you will be exploring the parks like a Disney veteran!
 Knowing these valuable tips will help to set you up for a successful,

 magical vacation.
 Do you have any tips that you like to give first-timers?
 If so, leave them in the comments below or let me know on Twitter at @DisneyDreamCo!